tombenke/parc/tutorial/README.md

 # Chaining

 During the parsing process, at a given stage there can be cases, when it is necessary to change how to continue the parsing for the next section of the input string.
-In other words, we need to change the specific parser that we want to continume with the parsing.
+In other words, we need to change the specific parser that we want to continue with the parsing.
 The scope of this change may valid until the end of the input string, or it may valid only for a specific part of the input string.

 The `Chain(parser *Parser, parserMakerFn func(Result) *Parser)` makes possible to change the parser for the continuation of parsing process